ireneann713/VSDBABYSoC_ICC2/README.md

   [Here](https://github.com/ireneann713/vsdriscv) is the repo we used as a reference to model the RVMYTH

-## PLL and DAC modeling
+## PLL modeling

 It is not possible to sythesis an analog design with Verilog, yet.
 But there is a chance to simulate it using `real` datatype.
-We will use the following repositories to model the PLL and DAC cores:
+We will use the following repositories to model the PLL cores:

-  1. [Here](https://github.com/vsdip/rvmyth_avsdpll_interface) is the repo we used as a reference to model the PLL
+  [Here]([https://github.com/ireneann713/PLL]) is the repo we used as a reference to model the PLL
-  2. [Here](https://github.com/vsdip/rvmyth_avsddac_interface) is the repo we used as a reference to model the DAC

-**CAUTION:** In the beginning of the project, we get our verilog model of the PLL from [here](https://github.com/vsdip/rvmyth_avsdpll_interface).
-However, by proceeding the project to the physical design flow we realize that this model needs a little changes to become sufficient for a real IP core.
-So we changed it a little and created a new model named `AVSDPLL` based on [this](https://github.com/lakshmi-sathi/avsdpll_1v8) IP

 ![Screenshot 2022-09-09 111736](https://user-images.githubusercontent.com/55539862/189316956-c7f3bdc5-5e49-4adf-88e6-54944aacd371.png)